Vkrisztian01/Competitive-Programming-Portfolio/README.md

 ### Additional Clarification for the Viewer

 Most of the problems are picked from the CSES Problem Set.
-Note that, all code in this repository is written using a ******C++****** syntax.
-Inside the codes, the viewer may find the name of the problem as well as links to the website.
-Although the codes are primarily written in English, some of them may feature Hungarian names for variables or functions.
-I have not adressed this problem as I beleive this reflects my evolving coding style.
+Note that all solutions in this repository are written using ****C++**** syntax.
+Inside the solutions, the viewer may find the name of the problem as well as links to the website.
+Although the solutions are primarily written in English, some of them may feature Hungarian names for variables or functions.
+I have not addressed this issue, as I believe it reflects my evolving coding style.

 ### Links